-This new initiative will bring significant benefits to the Penn Law community and far beyond our walls.
+This new initiative will bring significant benefits to the Law School community and far beyond our walls.

 NCC Partnership Programs and Initiatives

-Development of a series of constitutional conversations at the NCC and online in which Penn Law and University faculty will participate.
+Development of a series of constitutional conversations at the NCC and online in which the Law School and University faculty will participate.

 Developing ways to link Coursera massive open online courses to the NCC/College Board Interactive Constitutional Program.

-Creation of an internship program for Penn Law students to conduct research and develop education programs at the NCC.
+Creation of an internship program for Law School students to conduct research and develop education programs at the NCC.

-Expansion of Penn Law faculty participation in existing NCC educational programs, including programs for students, Town Hall debates, constitutional conversations, and We the People podcasts.
+Expansion of the Law School faculty participation in existing NCC educational programs, including programs for students, Town Hall debates, constitutional conversations, and We the People podcasts.

-Selection of NCC/Penn Law visiting fellows who will be in residence at both the NCC and Penn Law.
+Selection of NCC/Law School visiting fellows who will be in residence at both the NCC and Penn Carey Law.